SonicSpeedrunning/LiveSplitASL/README.md

 # Sonic 3 & Knuckles
-For Kega Fusion and Gens Rerecording Project.
+For Kega Fusion, Gens Rerecording Project and RetroArch (Genesis Plus GX Core)

 Expansion from the Sonic 2 Autosplit, however as this game uses Real Time - Time Bonus, the timer logic was changed.